Memory-Dominated Quantum Criticality as a Universal Route to High-Temperature Superconductivity: I. Introduction

-In this work we show that infrared collective dynamics is generically controlled by the TDOS of correlated internal decay channels.
-By formulating a dynamical coarse--graining theory within the Martin--Siggia--Rose--Janssen--De Dominicis (MSRJD) framework \cite{15,16,17}, we derive an exact spectral representation of the collective susceptibility in terms of the relaxation--rate density, without assuming a priori a finite set of soft modes.
+In this work, we show that infrared collective dynamics is generically controlled by the TDOS of correlated decay channels.
+Starting from a microscopic fermionic theory, we derive that the Cooper-channel kernel admits an exact spectral representation in terms of the relaxation-rate density, without assuming \emph{a priori} a finite set of soft modes.
+The superconducting instability then follows from a standard ladder resummation and Thouless criterion.
+Crucially, within this framework the Cooper channel is reorganized not by quasiparticle energy shells alone, but by the infrared accumulation of slow relaxation modes encoded in the relaxation spectrum itself.

-We demonstrate that a TDOS scaling $\rho(\lambda)\sim \lambda^\alpha$ directly classifies universality classes of quantum critical dynamics.
-While the conventional Hertz--Millis kernel emerges only for $\alpha=1$, a finite TDOS at the origin ($\alpha=0$) produces a marginal nonanalytic retarded kernel proportional to $\mathrm{sgn}(\omega)$, corresponding in the time domain to a universal long--memory response $K(t)\sim1/t$.
-This memory--dominated infrared dynamics represents a breakdown of Markovian overdamped criticality and defines a distinct universality class governed by the structure of the relaxation spectrum.
+We demonstrate that the infrared scaling of the relaxation-rate density, $\rho(\lambda)\sim \lambda^\alpha$, defines universality classes of dynamical critical behavior.
+In particular, a flat TDOS ($\alpha=0$) produces a marginal nonanalytic response with logarithmic frequency dependence and long-time memory, $K(t)\sim 1/t$, while infrared-singular spectra ($\alpha<0$) generate power-law response and algebraic enhancement of pairing.

-Crucially, we show that such flat relaxation-rate spectra arise naturally in strongly correlated collective systems, including dynamical manifolds explored in our previous work \cite{18,19,20}.
-The resulting long-memory kernel dynamically amplifies intrinsic electronic pairing tendencies, providing a route to strong superconductivity without invoking finely tuned bosonic mediators.
+This memory-dominated regime represents a qualitatively different organization principle of superconducting infrared dynamics.
+Rather than being governed primarily by quasiparticle coherence or by the exchange of a specific bosonic mediator, pairing is controlled by the collective accumulation of slow relaxation processes.
+In this sense, the present framework may be viewed as a dynamical generalization of the infrared Cooper instability itself, extended from quasiparticle energy shells to a continuum of collective relaxation modes.

 Figure~1 summarizes the resulting dynamical universality map of correlated quantum matter.
-The infrared structure of the relaxation spectrum determines collective kernels in the time domain and controls physical consequences including pairing enhancement, superconducting domes, Uemura scaling, and anomalous dynamical response \cite{1,21,22}.
+The infrared structure of the relaxation spectrum determines the form of the dynamical kernel and controls physical consequences including pairing enhancement, superconducting domes, Uemura scaling, and anomalous temporal response \cite{1,33,34,35}.
 Charge, spin, and pairing channels reorganize within a common slow-mode reservoir, with superconductivity corresponding to condensation in the particle--particle sector of a shared infrared spectral continuum.